What is a Learning Management System (LMS)?

 When switching systems, an LMS which readily accepts user data, existing course material, and reports, is a good option.
-This saves you the time and energy required to invest in manually entering the user data.
-It also saves the extra costs of re-creating courses.
+Moreover, it saves you the time and energy required to invest in manually entering the user data.
+Furthermore, It also saves the extra costs of re-creating courses.

-As the transfer of unrequired data will make the new LMS a sluggish system.
-When it comes to migrating data from the existing system, it is important to ask your current vendor on how they plan to help you.
+The transfer of needless data will make the new LMS a sluggish system.
+As a result, when it comes to migrating data from the existing system, it is important to ask your current vendor on how they plan to help you.
 At the same time, it is vital to discuss data importing options with your new vendor.
 The existing vendor may try and talk you out of switching the system.
 However, they must support you in exporting your data.

 Selecting the Right Vendor

 One of the biggest reasons why organizations look to switch their LMS is poor vendor support and relations.
-Often, organizations find themselves working with vendors who are very rigid in what they will and won’t do.
-Often, these LMS companies aren’t very keen on customers below a certain size.
-Even if you do get onto their system, they may offer you very little.
+As a result, organizations find themselves working with vendors who are very rigid in what they will and won’t do.
+Moreover, these LMS companies aren’t very keen on customers below a certain size.
+Furthermore, even if you do get onto their system, they may offer you very little.
 Mostly with regards to after-sales support.
 If you find yourself in such a situation, it results in you buying and paying for an LMS over which, you have very little control.
 Even worse, they consider you too small to address your queries and support needs.